Grow Thyself

 Sir Walter Raleigh 1599

-- Sir Walter Raleigh 1553-1618) was an English statesman, soldier, writer and explorer.
+- Sir Walter Raleigh (1553-1618) was an English statesman, soldier, writer and explorer.

-- One of the most notable figures of the Elizabethan era, he played a leading part in English colonisation of North America, suppressed rebellion in Ireland, helped defend England against the Spanish Armada and held political positions under Elizabeth I.
+- One of the most notable figures of the Elizabethan era, he played a leading part in English colonization of North America, suppressed rebellion in Ireland, helped defend England against the Spanish Armada and held political positions under Elizabeth I.

 - The 1580s were a time of growing rivalry between England and Spain.